sarsimha/CSXL-final-project-/docs/organizations.md

 In order to ensure that only Organization Executives are able to create a new event into the database, we created a new 'Eli Executive' user in `backend/script/dev_data/users.py` with a role defined in `backend/script/dev_data/roles.py` as an 'Organization Executive', binded as a pair in `backend/script/dev_data/user_roles.py`.
 We add a permission to create an event in `backend/script/dev_data/permissions.py` for the organization executive role.

 #### API
-`backend/api/event.py` creates the API routes and method `create_event()` to create a new event and add to the existing event databse while checking if the user is an Eli Exec.
+`backend/api/event.py` creates the API routes and method `create_event()` to create a new event and add to the existing event database while checking if the user is an Eli Exec.

 #### Services
 `backend/services/event.py` creates the Event Service and has method `create_event()` that calls SQL query to create a new Event Entity then adds it to the session and returns the equivalent Event Model.
 This only happens if the user is an Eli Exec.